TobyCeballos/odin_docs/docs/analytics/reports.md

 # Reports

-Frappe Books has 4 financial reports.
+OdinPOS has 4 financial reports.
 Each report is calculated using the General Ledger Entries that are created when any [Transactional Entry](/transactions/transactional-entries) is made.